-The rate of ILI presentations to sentinel GPs decreased in the past week and was in the low-range of values usually reported at this time of year (Figure 1).
+The rate of ILI presentations to sentinel GPs increased to the higher-range of values usually reported at this time of year (Figure 1).

 Figure 1.
 Rate of ILI per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2017 to 2022 YTD